dart-lang/site-www/src/faq.md

 ### Q. How do I use third party code, or share code?

-You can find many packages on the [Pub site][pub] a service for hosting packages of Dart code.
+You can find many packages on the [pub.dev site][pub] a service for hosting packages of Dart code.
 Use the `pub` command to package your code and upload to the site.